bennythejudge/udacity_project_04/myREADME.txt

 Inlining the font data into CSS stylesheet forces the browser to download the font with high priority and without waiting for the render tree - i.e. this acts as a manual override to the default lazyload behavior.
 The inlining strategy is not as flexible and does not allow us to define custom timeouts or rendering strategies for different content, but it is a simple and robust solution that works across all browsers.
 For best results, separate inlined fonts into standalone stylesheet and serve them with a long max-age - this way, when you update your CSS you are not forcing your visitors to redownload the fonts."
 From: https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/webfont-optimization?hl=en (23/12/2014)

-TODO:
-******
--> USE GRUNT to minify etc.. and create a "production" version of the code in a separate folder
-******
-index.html
-improve the CSS by creating ID or CLASS to avoid using child selectors
-E.g.:
-header p span: here the browser for every span must check if it's the child of p and then of header. add an id header-p-span and use it to qualify the span tag and use the ID in the CSS selector

-- hai visto una cosa che usa le classes di web font config per fare hidden/visible - applica!!!